Nicholas Levy, Patrick Bock and Esther Kelly1

 An appraisal under Article 101 of the Treaty on the Functioning of the European Union (TFEU), which prohibits anticompetitive agreements, may also be warranted under the EC Merger Regulation in respect of full-function joint ventures that give rise to spill-over effects between their parent companies.
 Non-full-function joint ventures fall outside the EC Merger Regulation and may be subject to Articles 101 or 102 of the TFEU, which prohibit anticompetitive agreements and abusive conduct by dominant companies, as well as national competition rules.

-Between September 1990, when it entered into force, and 31 December 2018, the Commission had rendered around 7,000 decisions, of which around 6,400 (91 per cent) approved concentrations unconditionally in Phase I; 55 (1 per cent) found the EC Merger Regulation to be inapplicable; 308 (4 per cent) approved transactions subject to undertakings given in Phase I;115 62 (1 per cent) approved transactions unconditionally during Phase II; and 128 (2 per cent) approved concentrations subject to undertakings given in Phase II.
-As at December 2018, the Commission had rendered 27 prohibition decisions, representing less than 0.5 per cent of all notified concentrations, five of which have been overturned on appeal by the EU courts.116 Around 200 notifications have been withdrawn, of which 44 were withdrawn following the opening of Phase II investigations, in many instances to avoid prohibition decisions.
+Between September 1990, when it entered into force, and April 2020, the Commission had rendered decisions in around 7,700 notified transactions, of which around 6,800 (88 per cent) approved concentrations unconditionally in Phase I; 55 (less than 1 per cent) found the EC Merger Regulation to be inapplicable; 325 (4 per cent) approved transactions subject to undertakings given in Phase I;134 62 (less than 1 per cent) approved transactions unconditionally during Phase II; and 134 (2 per cent) approved concentrations subject to undertakings given in Phase II.
+As at April 2020, the Commission had rendered 30 prohibition decisions, representing less than 0.5 per cent of all notified concentrations, five of which have been overturned on appeal by the EU courts.135 Around 220 notifications have been withdrawn, of which 45 were withdrawn following the opening of Phase II investigations, in many instances to avoid prohibition decisions.
 Thus, around 1 per cent of all transactions notified under the EC Merger Regulation have been either prohibited or abandoned in the course of Phase II.
-The Commission's 'challenge rate' is broadly comparable to those of other major jurisdictions.117 The Commission has referred around 240 concentrations in whole or in part to Member State authorities (3 per cent of all notified concentrations).
+The Commission's 'challenge rate' is broadly comparable to those of other major jurisdictions.136

 In the 28 years since it entered into force, the Commission's application of the EC Merger Regulation has evolved considerably.
 Eight aspects of this evolution may be identified: